 Adayanci Perez Chavez and her father were separated in May when they crossed the border after a journey from Guatemala.

-In the main case on family reunifications, Judge Dana M. Sabraw of the Federal District Court in signaled that he would likely rule over the weekend on a petition by the American Civil Liberties Union to further postpone immediate deportation of newly reunited families.
+In the main case on family reunifications, Judge Dana M. Sabraw of the Federal District Court in San Diego signaled that he would likely rule over the weekend on a petition by the American Civil Liberties Union to further postpone immediate deportation of newly reunited families.
 Deportation orders are already pending against about 900 such families.

 In about 120 cases, said Lee Gelernt, a lawyer with the A.C.L.U., parents signed papers agreeing to be deported themselves without understanding that they were giving up the right to take their child with them.
 In such cases, most children are permitted to pursue their own petitions for asylum in the United States.